chiayisu/funcom-useloss/README.md

 # code for replication of results for paper "Semantic Similarity Loss for Neural Source Code Summarization"

 ## Preparation
-- Please create a directory called outdir and three directories inside outdir called histories, models, and predictions.
+- Please create a directory named outdir with 3 subdirectories named histories, models, and predictions.
 - Please download the model file from [link]() and put the files in config folder to your local directory histories and put the files in models folder to your local directory models if you want to finetune models with simile or bleu.
 - Note that you need to put files in config folder to the same folder as the outdir argument in train.py

 ## Step 0 Dataset
-- We use three dataset for our experiments.
+- We use three datasets for our experiments.
   - Funcom-java: Le Clair et al. [Arxiv](https://arxiv.org/abs/1904.02660)
   - funcom-java-long: Bansal et al. [Data](https://github.com/aakashba/humanattn).
 Please download q90 data and extract it to /nfs/projects/funcom/data/javastmt/q90 or change the --data argument in train.py.
   - python